All Season Housing

 Half the stairs, triple the units, and shared social space

-The neighborhood is home to many colorful, clapboard buildings, so we embraced that.
+The neighborhood has many colorful, clapboard buildings, so we embraced that.
 Generally, we never want our projects to be ostentatious; we want them to integrate and reveal themselves over time.

 Ground Floor Plan